cxwils/OtakuScore/README.md

 - **API + Database:** Railway (ASP.NET Core service + managed PostgreSQL)
 - **Frontend:** Vercel (Vite build, served as a static site)
 - Environment-specific config (connection strings, JWT signing key, SendGrid credentials, allowed CORS origins) is injected via environment variables in both platforms — nothing sensitive is committed to the repo.

+## A Note on External Dependency Reliability

+This project relies on AniList's free public API for anime/manga metadata.
+AniList has publicly acknowledged experiencing significant infrastructure strain due to rapid growth in third-party API traffic.
+To be a good API citizen and to keep the site usable during AniList slowdowns, this project:
+- Caches AniList responses server-side (30 minutes) to reduce request volume
+- Fails gracefully with a clear message instead of crashing when AniList is unavailable
+- Stores its core catalog in its own database, so browsing, ratings, and watchlists are unaffected by AniList's live-API status

 ## Project Status